grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=10 (0x0A) - Fifo size error
-    VSCP_TYPE_ERROR_FIFO_SIZE
-This error message is used to indicate a fifo size problem.
+    VSCP_TYPE_ERROR_FIFO_SIZEThis error message is used to indicate a fifo size problem.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |